Token and key security

 The following sections cover how the SDKs handle different types of tokens.

-On Android and iOS, the SSO tokens are stored in either the Android keystore or iOS keychain after authentication completes.
+On Android and iOS, the session tokens are stored in either the Android keystore or iOS keychain after authentication completes.
 The tokens are encrypted using a hardware-backed security key when possible and can be retrieved by the SDK on request.

 Secureattributes, which provide additional layers of security.